krishna-s-koyyalamudi/The-Hunt/docs/sprintplanning.md

 * Implement-As a hunt master,I can specify the start date and time for the competition.
 * Design-As a hunt master, I can specify the end date and time for the competition.
 * Implement- As a hunt master, I can specify the end date and time for the competition.
+1. Implement - As a user, After three days, if I wont accept invite, assume rejection. []()

 * Design - As a hunt master, I can choose an existing quest for competition.
 * Implement - As a hunt master, I can choose an existing quest for competition.